brainstormforce/header-footer-elementor/readme.txt

 == Changelog ==

 = 2.4.9 =
-- Fixed: Resolved accessibility issue with the expandable navigation menu
+- Fixed: Navigation Menu - Resolved accessibility issue with the expandable menu layout.
-- Fixed: Navigation Menu widget closes when an anchor link is clicked.
+- Fixed: Navigation Menu - Widget closes when an anchor link is clicked.

 = 2.4.8 =
 - Improvement: Compatibility with latest Elementor and Elementor Pro 3.31 version.